Marijuana / Cannabis / Hemp

 • If you use THC products, keep them safe.
 Oregon Area Cares Community Coalition can provide you with a free locking storage bag or box to keep your products out of young hands.
 Get one by completing our Request for Resources form.

-• Remind your youth that legalizing doesn’t mean THC products are safe, especially for youth.
+• Remind your youth that legalizing adult use for doesn’t mean THC products are safe, especially for youth.
 Young people who begin using THC have already developed marijuana use disorder.

 • Help your teen practice strategies to get out of situations where THC is in use.
 Before they go out, ask your teen Who they will be with, What they will be doing, Where they will be, and When they will be home.